2148parr/p8105_final_old/Final-project-.md

 -   A 2-minute narrated screencast that illustrates our project

-**The anticipated data sources:** National Health and Aging Trends Study from Johns Hopkin’s and Westat
+**The anticipated data sources:** National Health and Aging Trends Study from Johns Hopkins and Westat

 **The planned analyses / visualizations / coding challenges:**